autowarefoundation/autoware.universe/f1tenth/readme.md

-# F1Tenth RecordReplay Trajectory Demo
+# f1tenth RecordReplay Trajectory Demo

-## How to set up a development environment
+## How to set up Autoware development environment

 1. Clone `autowarefoundation/autoware` and move to the directory.